Language:

 The sperm viability test is performed by staining samples with eosin-nigrosin.

-The first component of the test is eosin, a substance that is allowed to pass through the cell membrane of non-viable sperm, which causes the sperm to turn red.
+The first component of the test is eosin, a substance that is passed by the cell membrane of non-viable sperm, which causes the sperm to turn red.
 Viable sperm do not allow the eosin dye to enter the cells.
 The membrane of viable sperm is a kind of barrier.
 Therefore, viable sperm remain colorless, which makes it possible to clearly distinguish between the two states of sperm (viable or non-viable).

 The second component of the test is the nigrosine dye, which provides a dark background and increases the accuracy of sperm viability assessment.